whowechina/iidx_pico/README.md

   * RGB LED strip is sticked to the circular LED wall, both winding directions work.
   * The 7-wire ribbon cable is for both the RGB LED and the sensor board, 3 for RGB LED, 4 for the sensor board.
     <img src="doc/turntable_3.jpg" width="400px">
   * Silicone tube is to connect the turntable and the keyboard.
 Ribbon cable needs to go through the tube.
-You need a 7mm hole punch to make holes on the silicone tube, to match the hooks at both turntable base and the keyboard sides.
+You need a 7mm or 8mm hole punch to make holes on the silicone tube, to match the hooks at both turntable base and the keyboard sides.

 ### Firmware
 * The UF2 file is in the `Production\Firmware` folder.
 IIDX Pico/Teeny/Jumbo share the same IIDX Pico firmware.